 The whole family must be involved.
 Each family partly covers the costs of accommodation and meals, and the cost of additional activities (lectures, professional guidance and assistance) is covered by the Sožitje Association.

-The Sožitje Association also offers "Weekend seminars" - education and training of family members (weekend seminars for grandparents, weekend seminars for siblings, weekend seminars for the ones who lost their child with ID.
+Program "Weekend seminars" - education and training of family members (weekend seminars for grandparents, weekend seminars for siblings, weekend seminars for the ones who lost their child with ID.